ibm-cloud-docs/apps/reqnsi.md

 ## Auto-provisioned services
 {: #auto-provision}

 If a starter kit specifies required services, {{site.data.keyword.cloud_notm}} automatically creates instances of those services when you create your app.
-You can also manually create services or select existing service instances to add to your app after it's created.
+You can also manually create services or select existing service instances to add to your app after creation.
 You can see a list of service instances that are associated with your app in the **App details** page, along with service credentials in case you need them later.

 ## Discovering services
 {: #discover-resources}